 ERCOT completed an Impact Analysis (IA) for each of the items in SCR 760 which estimates the cost of changing the ERCOT systems as required by SCR760.
 ERCOT has also completed an estimation of the Benefits that the TSPs will experience for each part of the SCR.
 The Benefit analysis contains details and assumptions concerning how the estimate was derived.
 The Benefit analysis is only an estimate and is subject to being updated by the affected TSPs.
 Based on this Cost versus Benefit analysis,

 ERCOT believes that the most efficient process for building consistent planning cases is to forego implementation of any of the changes proposed in SCR760.
 Instead, the MOD software should be used as designed, to implement changes consistent with the TAC-approved TAC20060907 -- Principles Of Consistency document.
 ERCOT is aware that implementation of this process will require TSPs to create or manually enter the necessary Planning data in the form of standard PMCRs in the MOD.
-However, in ERCOT’s opinion, this manual entry does not put an unreasonable burden on individual TSPs or the market segment as a whole.
+However, in ERCOT’s opinion, this entry of standard PMCRs does not put an unreasonable burden on individual TSPs or the market segment as a whole.
 ERCOT will review the PMCR’s submitted and assist TSPs with streamlining the representation of their changes in the NMMS database in an effort to eliminate the need for as many PMCR’s as possible.

 TSP updates to the Benefit analysis may make the ERCOT Alternative that was detailed in the IA feasible.
 ERCOT will continue to offer assistance for the entry and maintenance of standard PMCRs required for Planning model case building.

+Background: To meet the requirements of Protocols, ERCOT designed a single database system, Network Model Management System (NMMS), which houses the modeling data used to build the Network Operations Model and the Annual Planning Models.
+For the Annual Planning Models, this system consists of two parts; Topology Processor (TP), and Model on Demand (MOD).
+The MOD software was designed to receive the TP processed data and serve as a staging area for TSPs to add data necessary to create planning models.
+SCR760 proposes changes to the NMMS schema, and in some cases data found in NMMS, as well as modifications to the TP, in order to reduce the number of data changes required by TSPs in the MOD.